Why do the Open-knee Chest?

 - Strong contractions without progress, even without back labor

-- Pain in the pelvic girdle (it could be hip pain or one-sided pain) in labor
+- Pain in the pelvic girdle (it could be hip pain or one-sided pain) during labor

 - A known posterior or asynclitic position without progress